-The Exchange Programme’s main purpose is to enhance our participants’ practical knowledge of other judicial systems as well as EU law and instruments through direct contact, exchange of views, and experiences between judges, prosecutors, trainers, and court/prosecution staff from EU Member States.
+The main purpose of EJTN’s exchanges is to enhance participants’ practical knowledge of other judicial systems as well as EU law and instruments through direct contact, exchange of views, and experiences between EU judges, prosecutors, trainers, and court and prosecution staff.

 Calls for applications